ChrisB831/Ref3_FastAPI/README.md

-# Repo location
-The Githun repo is located at https://github.com/ChrisB831/p3.git

 # Development data
 The data is based upon an extract of 32, 561 records from the 1994 US census (see [Link](https://archive.ics.uci.edu/ml/datasets/census+income